All Episodes

 Except the Republicans are always the one tripping Obama.

-This is this is a Republican.
+This is a Republican.

 You know why it's a Republican problem?